-Andy Shaw, the BGA's President & CEO, is an award-winning Chicago journalist who spent 37 years covering local, state and national politics, business, education, and day-to-day news at the City News Bureau of Chicago, Chicago Sun-Times, NBC 5 and ABC 7.
+Andy Shaw is an award-winning Chicago journalist who spent 37 years covering local, state and national politics, business, education, and day-to-day news at the City News Bureau of Chicago, Chicago Sun-Times, NBC 5 and ABC 7, before joining BGA.

 Shaw’s professional career in journalism began in 1972 as a general assignment reporter for the City News Bureau, a legendary wire service; that led to a position as education editor at the Chicago Sun-Times; then an assignment as education reporter and later the Editorial Director at NBC 5; and finally his political reporting at ABC 7, which also included a seven-year stint as host of "Eyewitness Forum," a Sunday public affairs show.

 He's received numerous awards over the years, was named "Journalist of the Year" by the Chicago Headline Club in 2007, and received a Lifetime Achievement Award the following year from the Chicago Journalists' Association.